About Us

 Short Talks II

-Moderator: Michael Enamorado, PhD (Dermatology)
+Moderator: Michel Enamorado, PhD (Dermatology)

-Faculty | Gita Pathak, PhD (Genetics and Genomic Sciences)
+Faculty | Gita Pathak, PhD (Genetics and Genomic Sciences) – “Large-Scale Biobank Evidence for Shared Genetic Architecture Between PTSD and Cardiovascular Disease”

-Postdoctoral | Jeronimo Lukin, PhD (De Rubeis lab)
+Postdoctoral | Jeronimo Lukin, PhD (De Rubeis lab) – “Retrosplenial cortex involvement in novelty‑avoidance behavior in a mouse model of autism”

 ______________________